Healthy eating tips for people with arthritis

 Should I take supplements for osteoarthritis?

-Many people with OA report trying various dietary supplements in an effort to relieve pain and improve function.
+Many people with OA report trying various dietary supplements to relieve pain and improve function.

 Glucosamine and chondroitin sulphate